dreamerslab/nodejs.production/README.md

 ## Deploy your node app

-Deploying node app manually can be a pain in the ass.
+Deploying a node app manually can be a pain in the ass.
 Therefore I wrote this simple bash script to do the job for me.
 Basically what it does is to pull your project from github, remove or switch config files from dev mode to production mode, stop services, remove lock file, adding tail to current app and switch it with the one that just pull down form github then restart the app.

 > Check out the example code - `deploy.sh`